kubeflow/kfp-tekton/sdk/FEATURES.md

 ### Conditions

-Conditions are for determining whether to execute certain components based on the output of the condition checks.
+Conditions are used for determining whether to execute certain components based on the output of the condition checks.
 In KFP Argo, each condition is represented as an Argo DAG template so it can be used as a dependency for other Argo templates.
-Therefore, in KFP Tekton, we also put our condition into a dedicated Tekton task so that it can be treated as a dependent for other Tekton tasks.
-Another advantage of doing conditions in a Tekton task is that we can do more flexible conditions such as comparing integer and float number, which currently is not yet available in Tekton.
-We are using the Tekon [when expression](https://github.com/tektoncd/pipeline/blob/master/docs/pipelines.md#guard-task-execution-using-whenexpressions) to check whether the condition task is succeed or not. we created a custom python image to replicate the same condition checks from Argo and made it as the default in our compiler.
+To replicate this in KFP Tekton, we put our condition into a dedicated Tekton task so that conditions can be treated as a dependency for other Tekton tasks.
+Another advantage of creating conditions using Tekton tasks is that we can have more flexible conditions such as comparing an integer and a float number, which currently is not available in Tekton.
+We are using the Tekton [when expression](https://github.com/tektoncd/pipeline/blob/master/docs/pipelines.md#guard-task-execution-using-whenexpressions) to check whether the condition task has succeeded or not.
+We created a custom python image to replicate the same condition checks that are in Argo and made it as the default in our compiler.
 The
 [flip-coin](/samples/flip-coin) example demonstrates how to use multiple conditions within the same pipeline.

 ### ResourceOp, VolumeOp, and VolumeSnapshotOp